PinRec: Unified Generative Retrieval for Pinterest Recommender Systems: Conclusion

 \section{Conclusion}

-We introduced \pinrec, a generative retrieval system developed for Pinterest’s Homefeed, Search and Related Pins feed.
-To the best of our knowledge, this paper represents the first comprehensive study on deploying generative retrieval in a web-scale application.
-The incorporation of two key innovations --- outcome-conditioned generation and temporal multi-token inference --- enabled \pinrec to enhance several business metrics without substantial cost increases.
+We introduced \pinrec, a unified generative retrieval system developed for Pinterest’s Homefeed, Search and Related Pins feed.
+To the best of our knowledge, this paper represents the first comprehensive study on deploying unified generative retrieval in a web-scale application.
+The incorporation of two key innovations --- outcome-conditioned generation and surface-specific fine-tuning --- enabled \pinrec to enhance several business metrics across multiple applications.

 Several promising future directions can be pursued.
 First, applying generative approaches to ranking, as explored by Zhai et al.~\cite{HSTU24}, could be beneficial.
 Second, optimizing input sequences to the model, akin to prompt engineering in large language models, is another avenue worth exploring.
-Third, developing language model alignment techniques similar to Ouyang et al.~\cite{PPO22} could enhance the use of engagement signals from users.
-Overall, this paper highlights a promising avenue for utilizing generative retrieval in large-scale recommender systems.
+Third, developing language model alignment techniques similar to ~\citet{Plum25} could enhance the use of engagement signals from users.
+Overall, this paper highlights a promising avenue for developing unified generative retrieval for industrial recommender systems.